shahradelahi/vault-cli/README.md

 Arguments:
   secrets-path
   versions                       Versions to remove.
-By default, path will be removed (default: [])
+By default, path will be removed. (default: [])

 Options:
   -P, --profile <name>           Name of the profile to use